cartalyst/platform-media/readme.md

 Media management for Platform.

-Part of the Cartalyst Arsenal & licensed [OSI BSD 3](license.txt).
+Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](license.txt).
 Code well, rock on.

 ## Package Story